markvogt/hello-world/README.md

 # 2018 10 30 b
 Here is an edit added to the cloud-based repo using github.com's web editor.
 For THIS to be visible to VSCode running on a laptop editing a LOCAL repo, that project (folder) will need to be opened in vscode, and a git "pull" or "sync" command will need to be run to ensure the CLOUD version of the repo is brought down and UPDATES the code in the LOCAL repo...

+# 2018 10 30 c
+Here is another edit, this one done on a local repo cloned down to a NEW work laptop with VSCode and git-scm.com (Git for Windwows) installed on it !..